Denilah/CoMA/README.md

 <img src="result.png"  width="80%" height="80%">
 </p>

 We present self-reported evaluation results of various open and closed source models on HumanEval.
 The above figure illustrates the comparison between our fine-tuned model and the baseline model.
 Our fine-tuned CoLLaMA-WD model outperformed most open-source and closed-source models in the HumanEval evaluation, even surpassing the performance of the current SOTA model GPT-4 by reaching 83.7%.
+We released the CoLLaMA-WP model on [huggingface](https://huggingface.co/Denilah/CoMA-7B).

 ## Citation
 <div>